ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

 ## API

-There are many interfaces to use ONTID 2.0 protocol.
+There are many interfaces to use Ontology Verifiable Credential 2.0 protocol.

 ### Constructor and Updater